alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 ### Code Block Provider
 - A plugin that Terraform uses to interact with a cloud provider or other infrastructure service
-- Multiple providers can be configured using the alias parameter
+- Multiple providers can be configured using the `alias` parameter, great for `multi region`
 - `required_providers` acts as a traffic controller for infrastructure tools
 - AWS provider minimum version: ~> 5.36.0
 - Provider dependencies are created when: